Must-Read Children’s Books for Hispanic Heritage Month

 This critically acclaimed YA novel by Elizabeth Acevedo follows sisters Camino Ross, who lives in the Dominican Republic, and Yahairo Ross, who resides in New York City—both unaware of the other’s existence.
 When the sisters learn that their father has died tragically in a plane crash, they must face their brutal new reality and confront the family secrets their Papi left behind.

 This book is also available as an audiobook, narrated by the author, who is the Young People’s Poet Laureate for 2022–2024 and an incredible performer.
+It’s also available in Spanish.
 (Ages 14–17)